 To inspect this requirement, the inspector(s) should review security plans, implementing procedures, and associated drill and exercise documentation to verify that the licensee has established measures to ensure that drills and exercises are conducted in accordance with site safety plans.
 In general, the drill and exercise program should include provisions for the following: weapons/ammunition safety, exercise participant safety, site personnel safety, and consideration for radiological safety.
 Safety measures should be documented in the licensee’s implementing procedures.

-Verify the licensee has measures to ensure scenarios used during tactical response drills and FOF exercises are developed, designed, and documented in accordance with 10 CFR Part 73, App.
+Verify the licensee has developed, implemented, or is prepared to implement measures to ensure scenarios used during tactical response drills and FOF exercises are developed, designed, and documented in accordance with 10 CFR Part 73, App.
 B VI.
 (10 CFR Part 73, App.
-B, VI.C.3.(m))
+B, Sec.
+VI.C.3.(m))

 Specific Guidance